How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Kullback--Leibler discrepancy: A generalization of Kullback–Leibler divergence

 Before formulating the lack-of-fit reduction, we have to recall the concept of Kullback–Leibler divergence, and we have to generalize it so that we can work with an arbitrary concave entropy $\uS$.
+The resulting Kullback--Leibler discrepancy will then measure the distance between elements $\xx$ and $\yy$ of two different manifolds related by the principle of maximum entropy.